oracle/oracle-database-operator/docs/dbcs/README.md

 ```

-## 3. Create a Kubernetes secret named `admin-password`; This passward must meet the minimum passward requirements for the OCI DBCS Service.
+## 3. Create a Kubernetes secret named `admin-password`; This passward must meet the minimum passward requirements for the OCI BDBCS Service.
 For example:

 ```